PierDavis/spec-capstone/README.md

 - Login Page (for existing to sign in or link to sign up)
 - Sign Up Page
 - Points of Interest Page
+- Point of Interest Details Page
 - Submission Page
+- Map of Points Page
 - Settings Page

 ## User is able to